 Campus Security and Safety

 The university endeavors to place the safety and health of students, employees, and visitors above all other priorities.
-Nothing is more important than a human life.
-The university currently has a chief of police, a police sergeant, and four police officers.
+Nothing is more important than human life.
+The university currently has a chief of police, a police sergeant, a corporal, and five police officers.
 All are licensed, commissioned police officers in the state of Texas.
-The University Police Department (UPD) also employs two security officers.
+The University Police Department (UPD) also employs one security officer.
 In the event of an emergency or the need to report any criminal activity, please call the UPD directly at (903) 334-6611 or on campus at extension 6611.
 The UPD will handle the request for assistance immediately.

 Campus Crime Statistics